 The Keystone Exams replace the grade 11 PSSA for accountability purposes.
 There are three Keystone exams - Algebra I, Biology I and Literature.
-All students with disabilities, except those students taking the PASA, are required to take the Keystone Exams.
-Keystone Exams should be administered as end of course assessments for Algebra I, Biology, and Literature.
-All students must participate in an assessment for accountability purposes no later than the 11th grade.
-Students with disabilities must be included in the local assessment system, with appropriate accommodations, when necessary.
-All accommodations deemed necessary by the IEP team must be documented in the student's IEP.
+All students with disabilities, except those students taking the PASA, are required to take the Keystone exams.
+Keystone exams should be administered as end of course assessments for Algebra I, Biology, and Literature.
+However all students with disabilities not enrolled in the courses, except those students taking the PASA, must participate in the Keystone Exams no later than 11th grade.

-The Keystone Exams are one component of Pennsylvania's system of high school graduation requirements.
 For additional information about the Keystone Exams, visit the PDE website at www.pdesas.org.